Lenchh/DataTables_Backend/README.md

- This repository contains library that draws tables, that user needs - https://lenchh.github.io/DataTables/
+ This repository contains library that draws tables, that user needs, data is downoloaded from server, user can add, edit and delete data - https://lenchh.github.io/http/